A ketogenic diet for beginners

-Here’s what you should avoid on keto – foods containing a lot of sugar and starch.
+Here’s what you should avoid on a keto diet – carb foods containing a lot of sugar and starch.
 This includes starchy foods like bread, pasta, rice and potatoes.
-These foods are very high in carbs.
+These foods are very high-carbs.

 The numbers are grams of net carbs per 100 grams, unless otherwise noted.5

-This means that on keto you’ll basically need to avoid sugary foods completely, as well as starchy foods like bread, pasta, rice and potatoes.
-Just follow our keto diet advice.
+This means that on a keto diet you’ll basically need to avoid sugary foods completely, as well as starchy foods like bread, pasta, rice and potatoes.
+Also avoid processed foods, and instead follow our keto diet advice.

 Furthermore, the food should primarily be high in fat, and only moderately high in protein (as excess protein can be converted to blood sugar in the body).
+Avoid low-fat diet products.
 A rough guideline is about 5% energy from carbohydrates (the fewer carbs, the more effective), 15-25% from protein, and around 75% from fat.6

 What to drink